Every player must read and agree to these policies before playing.

 • The player characters are a team of heroes, working together to do good in the world.

-• While PCs can have a dark past, ulterior motives, or shady methods, in the end, the heroes should still be heroes.
+• While PCs can have a dark past, ulterior motives, or shady methods, the heroes should still be heroes in the end.

-• If a PC turns fully to a path of evil/against their party, they become a non-player character under the control of the GM, and the player will make a new PC to join the party.
-If you would like to take such a path, discuss it with the GM.
+• If a character turns fully to a path of evil/against their party, they become an NPC under the control of the GM, and the player must make a new, more heroic PC to join the party.
+This must be discussed with the GM ahead of time.

 • This applies generally to all my games, with specific exceptions for some adult groups.

-• Game content will be age appropriate, using something akin to MPAA movie ratings, with the addition of ‘lines’ and ‘veils’ as safety tools for roleplaying (see Code of Chivalry above) and stricter guardrails for romance (see Romance Policy below).
+• Game content will be age appropriate, using something akin to MPAA movie ratings, with the addition of ‘lines’ and ‘veils’ as safety tools for roleplaying.

-• Under age 13: PG - Stylized violence, some slightly dark themes or rude language allowed but more serious adult topics avoided or dealt with simplistically as appropriate
+• Under age 13: PG - Stylized/cartoonish violence, some slightly dark themes or rude language allowed.
+More serious adult topics avoided or dealt with simplistically as appropriate.

 • Age 17+: R - Content appropriate for a general audience of adults, with no restrictions on language.
-A strong emphasis on safety tools like ‘lines’ and ‘veils’ due to the intensity of inhabiting a character in a roleplaying game (see Code of Chivalry above and Romance Policy below).
+A strong emphasis on safety tools like ‘lines’ and ‘veils’.

-• I will not roleplay any romantic relationships involving PCs played by kids, regardless of the age of the characters involved.
+• The GM will not roleplay any romantic relationships involving characters played by kids, regardless of the age of their characters.

-• LGBTQIA+ people and relationships are real and awesome and will be described as such following the guidelines above.
+• LGBTQIA+ people and relationships are valid and will be treated on equal terms following the same guidelines.

 Other Policies